Does Tulane have required classes that I need to take before applying?

 How can I find out if I qualify for scholarships?

 We cannot tell you in advance whether or not you qualify.
 Need-based aid is awarded based on the results of a Free Application for Federal Student Aid (FAFSA).
 All accepted students are considered for merit-based aid.
 Much like the initial admissions process, this process is holistic and all parts of the admitted students' application are considered.

 What financial aid forms do you require?

-Interviewed candidates who will need consideration for financial aid or documentation for loans must complete the profile and the free application for Federal Student Aid (FAFSA).
+Interviewed candidates who will need consideration for financial aid or documentation for loans must complete the profile and a FAFSA.
 We highly recommend that all interviewed candidates complete these forms.
 Upon acceptance to Tulane, financial consideration can be given in a timely way only if the required documentation is already on file with the Tulane University financial aid office.
 Visit the Financial Aid website to learn more.

 How do I apply for clinical rotation at Tulane?

-Students currently enrolled in an AAMC member medical school or an international medical school may apply online for up to two four-week clinical rotations at Tulane.
+Students currently enrolled in an AAMC member medical school may apply online for up to two four-week clinical rotations at Tulane.
 Learn more about the application process here.

 Do you accept transfer students?

 Do you accept applications from international students?